dilshankarunarathne/c-sharp-notes/README.md

 TimeSpan objects has properties such as `TotalHours`, `TotalMinutes`, `TotalSeconds` and `TotalMilliseconds`.
 Also it has properties such as `Hours`, `Minutes`, `Seconds` and `Milliseconds`.
+For example, if you have a TimeSpan object with a duration of 1 hour, 2 minutes and 3 seconds, the `Minutes` property will return the value 2.
+That's the number of minutes we've added for the duration.
+But, if we query `TotalMinutes` property, it will return the value `62.05`.